stevepartridge/blogorama/README.md

 **TL;DR:**

-This _should_ be the only command needed to get things setup and started
+After creating a `local.env` from copying `template.env`, this _should_ be the only command needed to get things setup and started

 ```
 make run
 ```

+If all is successful you can test that it's up and working by going to `https://host.local:8000/info` (it will require allowing the [self-signed SSL certificate](https://github.com/stevepartridge/blogorama#create-self-signed-local-ssl-certificates))

-##### What's happening behind the curtain with the `make run` command?
+#### What's happening behind the curtain with the `make run` command?

 ###### Check prerequisites

 `make check-prereqs`

 Ensures you're running the minimum versions for Go, Docker, and Compose.
+It will also check for `local.env` and stop if it is not found.

 ###### Create self-signed local ssl certificates